 They don’t come from Bulgaria, are not especially popular with Bulgarian weightlifters or athletes, and aren’t even named after anyone called Bulgaria.
-It's a mystery!

 Because of this, a lot of people call this exercise rear foot elevated split squats instead, or RFESS for short.

-However, instead of having both feet on the floor like a front squat or back squat, your rear foot is elevated on a bench behind you.
+However, instead of having both feet on the floor like a front squat or a traditional squat (aka back squat), your rear foot is elevated on a bench behind you.

 Bulgarian split squat muscles worked

 Performing the Bulgarian split squat works all of your major leg muscles.

-- Hamstrings – the muscles on the back of your thigh
+- Hamstrings – the muscles on the back of your thigh:

 - Adductors – the muscles on the inside of your thighs